aurmich/module_lang_fila3/docs/advanced-language-switching.md

 # Advanced Language Switching Strategies

 ## Overview
-In a healthcare application like `saluteora`, providing a seamless multi-language experience is crucial for accessibility and user satisfaction.
+In a multi-language application, providing a seamless multi-language experience is crucial for accessibility and user satisfaction.
 This document explores advanced strategies for language switching, building upon our existing URL-based approach.

 ## Combined URL and Session-Based Language Switching

-For optimal user experience and SEO benefits, `saluteora` can implement a hybrid approach combining URL-based language prefixes with session/database storage.
+For optimal user experience and SEO benefits, a hybrid approach combining URL-based language prefixes with session/database storage is recommended.

 ### Benefits
 - SEO friendly URLs with language prefix (e.g., `/en/services`)